-The table below shows the immediate impact on net income before tax of a 10% strengthening in the closing exchange rate of significant currencies to which we had exposure for the years ended December 31, 2022, 2021, and 2020.
+The table below shows the immediate impact on net income before tax of a 10% strengthening in the closing exchange rate of significant currencies to which we had exposure for the years ended December 31, 2023, 2022, and 2021.
 The impact on net income or loss is due primarily to monetary assets and liabilities in a transactional currency other than the functional currency of the entity.
 The sensitivity associated with a 10% weakening of a particular currency would be equal and opposite.
 This assumes that each currency moves in isolation.

-Increase (Decrease) in Net Income Before Tax (in thousands): USD GBP
+Increase (Decrease) in Net Income Before Tax: USD GBP

+December 31, 2023 1,410 171

 December 31, 2022 479 706

 December 31, 2021 2,742 1,194

-December 31, 2020 175 262